Beginner's FAQ's (Frequently Asked Questions)

 After some time, and a major software update, it all works better now, since the old side was cobbled together from a number of different softwares "knit" together.
 The site owner used to keep it glued together, but it basically fell apart.
 In late 2016, for all members with first names starting with "T" and above, all pictures/files were LOST.
 Almost a year later still no help.
 A forum that is not backed up?

 This forum is free, but you can pay to get online storage, or other benefits.
 It's basically a one man show, unfortunately the owner does not like to be bothered with conflicts, and he is the only moderator.
-Used to be the #2 forum behind MLS, but with the change in ownership of MLS, and other changes, this is really the #1 Large Scale site.
-There is a more active group of modellers.
 There used to be a lot of battles, and name calling, it got better for a while, but the old guard is back to it's nasty old habits, more interested in one-liners and "foul" behavior.
 Get the old guard mad at you and they will treat you rudely even though the forum motto is "Be Nice".

 In 2019 the software is getting long in the tooth, and the owner says he wants to change, but nothing has happened.
 Picture posting and video posting is problematic, the owner enabled https:// so that passwords were not compromised, but you can still post pictures in http:// and then you get threads where some pictures do/do not show depending, so it's really worse.

-I no longer post there due to irritating some pompous ass on the forum who is the owner's buddy.
-All over an April fools post on April 1.
-Screw them.
+I no longer post there due to irritating some pompous ass on the forum who is the owner's buddy over an April fools post on April 1.
+After about 10,000 posts or more, screw them.

 Lost of posters, definitely a "clique" where new people have to pass trial by fire.
 There is a G scale forum, and a DCC forum.
 Worth checking in on a regular basis.